 I'm Katherine S., the breeder behind T.L.C Grooming, Breeding, and Rescue located in Idaho.
 We are lifelong dog enthusiasts, and we’re excited to share our passion and purpose with others through our breeding program.
 Each of our dogs has brought so much happiness to us throughout their lives.
 We want to do our part to produce wonderful, healthy dogs that can bring other people joy also.

 Katherine has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.